smartanthill/smartanthill2_0/docs/design-documents/protocols/sagdp.rst

 3.2. "idle"
 ^^^^^^^^^^^
 If no chain is being processed, the protocol appears in state "idle" and waits for a packet that is marked as a "first" in chain from either a higher level protocol (when the device itself initiates communication) or from an underlying protocol (that is, ultimately, from a device that is a partner for communication).
 The first case results in transition to "wait-remote" state since after packet sending to the other device a response is being expected and waited.
 In the second case it is a communication partner device that initiated communication, and implementing device is to respond, so transition happens toward "wait-local" state.
+In addition, if a repeated packet is received, the last sent packet must be re-sent (without changing state).

 Idle state has no associated data.

 3.3. "wait-PID"
-^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^
 When a packet is sent to the communication partner device, a PID is expected to be received in turn.
 This state can be considered as formal (addressing rather interface problem of getting PID that was just sent) and is logically preceeding to "wait-remote" state.
 For correct processing transition to this state must happen aerlier that a reply-packet is received from a communication peer, but practically this is not a problem since such transition happens based on processing within the same device while receiving a reply-packet normally assumes communication between different devices.

-"Wait-local" has no associated data.
+"Wait-local" has the following associated data:
+  * **Packet-Resent flag (PR flag)**: this flag indicates whether a packet which Packet ID is to be received has been sent the first time or re-sent; the flag is set when the packet was re-sent.
+  * **Next State Idle flag (NSI flag)**: waiting for PID can be preceeding to wait-remote or idle state.
+The flag is set, if the next state must be idle, and cleared otherwise.

 3.4. "wait-remote"
 ^^^^^^^^^^^^^^^^^^